ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

-Just like ``ExplicitForall`` extension allow explicitly say exactly what this specific type variable is ``forall`` quantified, this Proposal allow to switch on ``LocalQuantifiers`` extension explicitly say exactly what this specific type variable is local quantified!
+Just like ``ExplicitForall`` extension allow explicitly say exactly what this specific type variable is ``forall`` quantified, this Proposal allow to switch on ``ForAloneQuantifier`` extension explicitly say exactly what this specific type variable is local and uniquely quantified!

 An additional advantage is that adding such quantifiers makes signatures that have one-to-one correspondences with pure mathematical descriptions in Predicate Logic!